-The goal is to update the Community Vision and OCP to address changing factors and conditions affecting the resort community, recent RMOW studies, strategies and initiatives over the past five years, and closer engagement with the Squamish Nation and Lil’wat Nation.
+The RMOW is leading a process to update the Official Community Plan (OCP), which includes the Community Vision as Chapter 2, to address changing factors and conditions affecting the resort community, recent RMOW studies, strategies and initiatives over the past five years, and closer engagement with the Squamish Nation and Lil’wat Nation.

-This current project builds on an intensive 20-month period of community engagement, policy development, document preparation and referrals between 2010 and 2013.
+This project builds on an intensive 20-month period of community engagement, policy development, document preparation and referrals between 2010 and 2013.
 A total of 1105 responses were received about vision-related content from Whistler2020 and from the 2011 draft OCP.
 The recent community engagement process builds on over 2,500 hours of community time in 2010-2011 to develop the OCP and on the detailed community planning that has occurred to date.